-The GameMaker Studio 2 UWP target permits you to test three different UWP export platforms: Windows 10 Desktop, Windows 10 Mobile and the Xbox One.
+GameMaker Studio 2 Indie subscription and above permits you to test three different UWP export platforms: Windows 10 Desktop, Windows 10 Mobile and Xbox One.
 In this article we give the required steps to get the UWP target up and running on an Xbox One Developer device.

 Setting Up The Xbox One

 Before you can build and test on your Xbox One DevKit with GameMaker Studio 2, you need to have enabled Developer Mode on the device as well as set up the Device Portal.
 Enabling Developer Mode lets you sideload apps, and also run apps from Visual Studio, which is important as that's what GameMaker Studio 2 will use to build your final UWP package.

 To enable Developer Mode on the Xbox One DevKit, you must first power on the machine and go to the Settings and then go to the System tab.
 Within the System tab look for the button labelled Console Info & Updates, and click on it.
 This button is shown in the image below: